 And this is true both on an individual level, but also in our communities and societal structures.
 For instance, this research can be supportive to changes in the health care system with more attention paid to relationship and the health and healing of the nervous system in physical and mental health conditions, in the educational system, inspiring programs such as roots of empathy which is showing great results: http://www.rootsofempathy.org ; and so on.

 Dr. Stephen Porges and some other researchers have recognised that the social nervous system helps us regulate our autonomic (or automatic) nervous system, especially to assist the ANS to discharge any sense of threat, danger or stress that we feel.
 “In fact, this Social Nervous System is probably our most elegant and efficient means of relieving stress” (Gary Peterson, 2012).
 Our nervous systems thrive through safe relationality – something that we have lost in our fast paced culture with it’s disconnect from nature, our bodies and experience (tired- have a coffee, sad –have a drink, lonely –go buy something), friends and family and the community we live in.
 Its hard to relate when you are driving by at 60 miles an hour – glued to your phone – find most of your social contact online – overtaxed by work – and so on.
-Even though this is relatively straightforward understanding, scientific fact backing common sense can be supportive in such a stubborn culture resistant to prioritizing inner abundance, peace and connection at the expense of materialism, ‘progress’ and power.
+Even though this is relatively straightforward understanding, scientific facts backing common sense can be supportive in such a stubborn culture resistant to prioritizing inner abundance, peace and connection at the expense of materialism, ‘progress’ and power.

 Still interested about poly vagal theory and nervous system regulation?
 Find out more here: